 There are two ways to “cure” high valuations: higher profits or lower stock prices.

 Our tactical asset allocation continues to be based on getting as much exposure as we dare to over-valued equities that continue to get even more over-valued while maintaining protection in case it all unravels.

 To be clear, we don’t think that we have reached the end of the current investment cycle, especially so as the long-awaited Trump tax cuts are on the verge of triggering a late-cycle US boom.

 Can this be derailed by a trade war?
 Yes.
 This will be a key focus over the next month or so, working out how much of Trump’s trade war is hot air and how much is a genuine threat.
-Click here to register for our 8 March webinar on this topic.

 The returns above include fees and trading costs on a $500,000 portfolio.
 Note that individual client performance will vary based on the amount invested, ethical overlays and the date of purchase.
 The benchmark returns do not include fees.